Our blood sugar levels provide an overview of overall health and indicate how an individual's body is managing diabetes.

 HbA1C (Glycosylated Hemoglobin Test)

 The HbA1C is a test that gives you the measure of average blood glucose levels over a period of the last 3 months.
-You need not fast before the test as the test measures glucose attached to the part of red blood cells.
+Fasting is not required for this test, as it measures glucose attached to red blood cells.
 This test is more accurate and gives a good indication of your average blood glucose level over the last 2-3 months.
 An HbA1c level of 5.7%-6.4% indicates a higher risk of diabetes (pre-diabetes), while a level of 6.5% or above on more than one occasion generally indicates diabetes

 Target Blood Glucose Levels